« Visit Fantastic Pest Control

 • Spray the area with a disinfectant and wipe.

-If the animal died touching anything made from fabric, such as a carpet, rug, or curtains, wash them on a high-temperature setting with hydrogen peroxide, mixed in with your usual laundry detergent.
-If it cannot be washed, you will need to throw it away as the smell will persist and the area may retain some dangerous bacteria.
+If the rat has died touching anything made from fabric, such as a carpet, rug, or curtains, wash them on a high-temperature setting with hydrogen peroxide mixed in with your usual laundry detergent.
+If it cannot be washed, you will need to throw it away as the smell will persist, and the area may retain some dangerous bacteria.

 As previously mentioned, you should take every precaution you can when disposing of dead animals.
 The bacteria, viruses, and parasites they carry pose a severe risk to your health, as well as the health of your family and pets.
 Our recommended safety precautions are: